Step 3: Carrying out an investigation Investigations at work

 Some matters might also need a criminal investigation.
 An employer might need to decide whether or not to involve the police.

-An employer might need to raise a matter to the a relevant authority.
+An employer might need to raise a matter with a relevant authority.
 For example, an organisation that works with children might have safeguarding procedures.
 This means the local authority must be informed in certain circumstances.

 Considering the evidence